RILAB/rilab.github.io/markdown/rehab.md

 ##### Fri Jan.
 3 2014 (AO)

-<CANCELED> -- There's a first time for everything.
-(Translation: "CANCELLED" for our British and Candian friends)
+\<CANCELED\> -- There's a first time for everything.
+(Translation: "CANCELLED" for our British and Canadian friends)

 ##### Fri Jan.
 3 2014 (AO)